Siddha911/Citibike-data-project/README.md

 - **Dashboard** - [Looker Studio](https://lookerstudio.google.com/): is a data visualization tool that allows us to create interactive dashboards and reports.
 We will use Looker Studio to visualize our data and share insights with stakeholders. \
 By leveraging these technologies, we aim to build a robust and scalable data pipeline that can handle large volumes of data and provide valuable insights into the usage patterns of the Citibike system in NYC.
 ## **Data pipeline**
+The pipeline consists of the following main components:
+- Using the MageAI orchestrator, we implement an ETL pipeline where we extract data from the API, remove duplicates, and load the data into the GCS bucket
+-